-28.9 Bonds and Debt Instruments (Including High Yielding Securities) Risk
+29.4 Bonds and Debt Instruments (including High Yielding Securities) Risk

 Where investments are in bonds or other debt instruments, the value of those investments will depend on market interest rates, the credit quality of the issuer and liquidity considerations.
-Investments in high yielding debt instruments may have a level of income which is relatively high (compared to investment grade debt instruments); however, the risk of depreciation and realisation of capital losses on such debt instruments held will be significantly higher than on lower yielding debt instruments.
+Investments in high yielding debt instruments where the level of income may be relatively high (compared to investment grade debt instruments); however, the risk of depreciation and realisation of capital losses on such debt instruments held will be significantly higher than on lower yielding debt instruments.

-28.10 Lower Rated/Unrated Securities Risk
+29.5 Lower Rated/Unrated Securities Risk